 Essential Questions serve as a useful tool for teachers to ground discussion and promote sharing.
-Module 4, Lesson 3, begins with the essential question, "How can you order fractions?"
+Module 3, Lesson 1 begins with the essential question: "How can patterns help you place the decimal point in a product?"
 Then throughout the lesson, teachers relate strategies and tasks back to this question.
-The teacher "hooks" the students with an engaging topic (money) and holds their attention by returning to that easily understandable example.
-Teacher prompts from the "Making Connections" section help them facilitate student share-out: "Invite students to talk about using fractions and distances.
-Ask these questions.
-Write the phrase 'quarter of a mile' on the board and ask students why one-fourth is also known as one-quarter?
-What are equivalent fractions?"
-As the teacher begins incorporating other fractions into the conversation, students transition from passive math learning to active math learning; They share their approach more and more as they become confident with the concept.
+The teacher "hooks" the students with an engaging topic (spider webs) and holds their attention by returning to that easily understandable example.
+Teacher prompts from the "Making Connections" section help them facilitate student share-out: "Invite students to tell you what they know about spider webs.
+Why do spiders spin webs?
+Have students estimate how large in diameter they think spider webs can be.
+Discuss places that spiders might make a web.
+Why are these helpful places to have a web?"
+As the teacher begins incorporating other place-value patterns into the conversation, students transition from passive math learning to active math learning; They share their approach more and more as they become confident with the concept.

-In Module 5, Lesson 2, students approach problems in multiple ways.
-When adding fractions, they learn how to add using pictures and add using fraction strips.
-Later, the teacher facilitates a discussion comparing the two strategies: "How is this problem similar to the first problem?
+In Module 4, Lesson 5, students approach problems in multiple ways.
+When dividing decimals by two-digit whole numbers, they learn how by using place value and using estimation.
+Later, the teacher facilitates a discussion comparing the two strategies: "How is dividing a decimal by a whole number similar to dividing a whole number by a whole number?
 How is it different?"
 By promoting multiple pathways to a solution, the materials frame problem solving as efficient and generalizable, as opposed to a set of memorized procedures.